cnlog/ImeStudy/README.md

 ## What is Korean?

 That is Asian people and/or language in the peninsula of Far East.
 They likes Kimchi.
+Kim Jong-Un is famous in the peninsula.
 They are promoting K-POP.
 They use Hangul characters and English characters.
 Many Korean are not Chinese nor Japanese.